New Client Appointments

 Because we operate under a team centered approach, and in order to provide you with the support you deserve, it may be suggested that you meet with other members of our team as part of your care plan.

-Prior to ending your intake appointment, you may be offered a brief tour of the property so that you become familiar with the beautiful environment of which you will be spending time in.
+Prior to ending your intake appointment, you may be offered an invitation to begin ongoing, in-person support at the farm.
 Please consult with your therapist if you have any questions or concerns.
 We want to help make you feel comfortable and excited to start this journey!

 Frequently Asked Questions